 However, we only got about 15 minutes from Gullfoss before Buddy finally hit his limit and needed sleep.
 So we stopped in a parking lot overlooking some beautiful open space and passed out as soon as we hit the bed – at about 7 p.m.

-Our first stop was a little canyon that you could walk into and on top of.
-For some reason I got a little freaked out exploring the top part.
+Our first unique experience in the park was Almannagjá Gorge.
+You could walk into it or on top of it.
+For some reason, I got a little freaked out exploring the top part.
 I actually crawled (like a huge idiot) over a particularly narrow part.
-Apparently other tourists laughed and took pictures… but hey, maybe I’m a meme now? 🙂
+Apparently, other tourists laughed and took pictures… but hey, maybe I’m a meme now? 🙂

 After all that walking, we had worked up quite an appetite and I still had one thing on my mind – tomato soup!
 We decided we would try one more time to find the famed Iceland greenhouse, then write it off as a mystery.